zudi-lin/pytorch_connectomics/docs/source/tutorials/snemi.rst

     - ``NUM_GPUS``: Number of GPUs to use.
     - ``NUM_CPUS``: Number of CPU cores to use (for data loading).

-    To run training starting from pretrained weights, add a checkpoint file:
+#.
+(Optional) To run training starting from pretrained weights, add a checkpoint file:

     .. code-block:: none